stchshin/odin-todolist/README.md

-# odin-restaurant
+# odin-todolist

-Restaurant Page from The Odin Project.
+Todo List from The Odin Project.